aluxnimm/outlookcaldavsynchronizer/README.md

 ### General Options and SSL settings ###
 In the General Options Dialog you can change settings which are used for all synchronization profiles.

+- *Generel Settings*
 	- **Automatically check for newer versions** set to false to disable checking for updates.
 	- **Check Internet connection before sync run** checks if an interface is up and try DNS query to dns.msftncsi.com first and if that fails try to download http://www.msftncsi.com/ncsi.txt with the configured proxy before each sync run to avoid error reports if network is unavailable after hibernate for example.
 Disable this option if you are in a local network where DNS and that URL is blocked.
-- **Store data in roaming folder** set to true if you need to store state and profile data in the AppData\Roaming\ directory for roaming profiles in a AD domain for example.
-When changing this option, a restart of Outlook is required.
 	- **Include custom message classes in Outlook filter** Disabled by default, enable only if you have custom forms with message_classes other than the default IPM.Appointment/Contact/Task.
 For better performance, Windows Search Service shouldn't be deactivated if this option is enabled.
 	- **Use fast queries for Outlook folders** Enabled by default, uses fast GetTable queries when accessing Outlook folders.
 Disable only if you get errors in GetVersions, when disabled every item needs to be requested which causes a performance penalty!
 	- **Trigger sync after Outlook Send/Receive and on Startup** If checked a manual sync is triggered after the Outlook Send/Receive finishes and on Outlook startup.
+	- **Store data in roaming folder** set to true if you need to store state and profile data in the AppData\Roaming\ directory for roaming profiles in a AD domain for example.
+When changing this option, a restart of Outlook is required.
+- *UI Settings*
 	- **Show advanced settings as default** Show the advanced settings in synchronization profiles as default if enabled.
 	- **Expand all nodes in Synchronization profiles** Enabled by default, expands all nodes in the synchronization profiles to see the suboptions for network settings and mapping configuration.
 	- **Enable Tray Icon** Enabled by default, you can disable the tray icon in the Windows Taskbar if you don't need it.
 	- **Fix invalid settings** Fixes invalid settings automatically, when synchronization profiles are edited.
 	- **Show Sync Progress Bar** and **Sync Progress Bar Threshold (Items)** Enabled by default, show a progress bar if more than the treshold of items need to be loaded during a synchronization run.
 If disabled, no progress bar is shown but be aware that for larger changes Outlook can freeze, since some operations need to be performed in the Outlook main thread.
+	- **Language** Select UI language.
+When changing this option, a restart of Outlook is required.
+- *Server Settings*
 	- **Accept invalid chars in server response** If checked invalid characters in XML server responses are allowed.
 A typical invalid char, sent by some servers is Form feed (0x0C).
 	- ** Enable useUnsafeHeaderParsing** Enable, if the server sends invalid http headers, see common network errors.
 Needed for Yahoo and cPanel Horde servers for example.
 The general option overrides the setting in the app.config file.
 	- **CalDav Connection Timeout (secs)** For slow server connections you can increaste the timeout value (default 90 secs).
+- *SSL/TLS Settings*

-If you have problems with SSL/TLS and self-signed certificates, you can change the following settings at your own risk.
-The recommended way would be to add the self signed cert to the Local Computer Trusted Root Certification Authorities You can import the cert by running the MMC as Administrator.
+	- If you have problems with SSL/TLS and self-signed certificates, you can change the following settings at your own risk.
+The recommended way would be to add the self signed cert to the Local Computer Trusted Root Certification Authorities.
+You can import the cert by running the MMC as Administrator.
 	- **Disable Certificate Validation** set to true to disable SSL/TLS certificate validation, major security risk, use with caution!
 	- **Enable Client Certificates** If enabled, the available client certificates from the Windows user certificate store will automatically be provided.
 	- **Enable Tls12** set to false to disable TLS12, not recommended
 	- **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!
+- *Synchronization Reports*
+	- See **Reports of sync runs** below.
+- *General Logging*

-In the **General Logging** section you can show or clear the log file and define the log level.
+	- In the **General Logging** section you can show or clear the log file and define the log level.
 Possible log levels are `INFO` and  `DEBUG`.

 ### Profile Import/Export ###